-As World War II raged on worldwide, strange stories began to be told.
-Of phantoms from a previous war still appearing in the skies, ghostly appearances, and strange sightings on isolated islands.
+As World War II raged on worldwide, strange reports began to circulate.
+Of phantoms from a previous war still appearing in the skies, ghostly appearances, and strange sightings on isolated islands in the Pacific.

 In the early days of television, the shows were live, and anything that could happen usually did.
-Lines were flubbed and worse.
-Sometimes the stagehands would even appear onstage during the program.
+Aside from the famous Faye Emerson wardrobe malfunction, lines were often flubbed, sometimes the stagehands would appear onstage during the program, and more.

 Do animals have a basic form of telepathy?
 From incredible journeys of cats and dogs, to Jim the Wonder Dog, there are true stories that will make you wonder if the animal world has hidden secrets.